ChaosHour/go-nproc/README.md

 I wanted a way to monitory nproc usage for MySQL on Linux using Go and eBPF.

+## Warning

+This is a work in progress and not ready for production use.
+I am still learning Go and eBPF.
+This is currently just a proof of concept and I am testing it.

 ## To Compile

 ```GO